Foundation Inference Models for Ordinary Differential Equations: Introduction

 ODEs have played a fundamental role in scientific modelling across almost every discipline.
 They emerged as a language for celestial mechanics~\citep{newton1934principia, Bernoulli-notes}, and remain a default model class for dynamical phenomena.
 Classical examples include concentration dynamics in molecular reaction networks~\citep{vantHoff} and population oscillations in biology~\citep{lotka1925elements, volterra1927variazioni}.
 They also provide some of the simplest settings exhibiting chaotic behaviour, with atmospheric convection as a canonical case~\citep{lorenz1963deterministic}.
 A first step toward amortised ODE inference was made by \citet{dascoli2024odeformer} with \texttt{ODEFormer}.
 This model was pretrained on a very large corpus of synthetic ODEs drawn from a \textit{complex} prior distribution, where vector fields are compositions of polynomial, trigonometric, and rational functions.
 Their goal was to recover the \textit{symbolic expression} of the underlying vector field from noisy ODE solutions.
 We take \texttt{ODEFormer} as our primary baseline, and revisit amortised ODE inference through a simpler lens.

-Starting from the classical intuition that simple dynamical rules can generate complex patterns~\citep{kadanoff-1, kadanoff-2, wolfram2003new}, we ask whether a model pretrained on a much simpler prior can still generalise to real-world systems.
+Starting from the classical intuition that simple dynamical rules can generate complex patterns~\citep{kadanoff-1, kadanoff-2, wolfram2002new}, we ask whether a model pretrained on a much simpler prior can still generalise to real-world systems.
 Moreover, vector field estimation is only constrained in regions visited by the observed trajectories.
 This suggests a \textit{local} viewpoint.
 We therefore ask whether, instead of a symbolic representation that is global in nature, one can represent the vector field locally, and obtain better accuracy in data-rich regimes.
 With this, our contributions are: \begin{enumerate}[label=(\arabic*)] \item We introduce a pretraining prior distribution over ODEs in dimensions one to three, with polynomial vector fields of degree at most three.
 We show that a model pretrained on this prior can estimate out-of-distribution vector fields, including vector fields that model human-motion trajectories. \item We represent inferred vector fields with neural operators.
-We show that this \textit{local} representation can match and outperform \textit{global} symbolic representations across a range of settings. \item We show that this pretraining also serves as a strong initialization, enabling fast and stable finetuning when the target dynamics are far out of distribution. \end{enumerate}
+We show that this \textit{local} representation can match and outperform \textit{global} symbolic representations across a range of settings.
+In particular, we demonstrate that this (local, neural-operator) representation is \textit{interpretable}, since it can be queried for equilibria, Jacobians, stability types, and phase-space geometry, just as one would query a symbolic vector field. \item We show that this pretraining also serves as a strong initialization, enabling \textit{fast and stable finetuning} when the target dynamics are far out of distribution. \end{enumerate}